 Keep in mind the following aspects in regards to immigrants and ObamaCare from CIS.Org.

 - The definition of “lawfully present” does not include recipients of the DACA administrative amnesty.
+Learn more on our page on Key Facts Regarding DACA Recipients and the Affordable Care Act.

 - Lacking verified immigration status may not hinder enrollment of those whose preliminary information indicates they are eligible for Medicaid or CHIP, under “presumptive eligibility” rules.